Basant Panchami - Saraswati Puja - Festivals of India

-This widely celebrated North Indian festival, besides being celebrated as the day of worship of Goddess Saraswati, is celebrated with yellow color predominating in most things done on this day.
+This widely celebrated North Indian festival, besides being celebrated as the day of worship of Goddess Saraswati, is celebrated with yellow colour predominating in most things done on this day.

-The Goddess is dressed in yellow and the worshippers too dress in the same color.
+The Goddess is dressed in yellow and the worshippers to dress in the same colour.
 Traditional folk songs greeting the spring season are sung.

 Two traditional sweets that are an inseparable part of these festivities are the Kesar Halwa (a pudding made with flour and saffron) and Sweet Rice (rice with saffron).
 See the videos below to watch how they are prepared.

-Though kite flying is a popular sport in India, on this day the passion and fervor for it touches its zenith.
-The sky can be seen dotted with innumerable kites of various sized, colors and shapes.
+Though kite flying is a popular sport in India, on this day the passion and fervour for it reach its zenith.
+The sky can be seen dotted with innumerable kites of various sizes, colours and shapes.

 Kite flying competitions are also widely held.
 Prizes are offered to the winner whose kite remains uncut till the end as also to those having the most beautiful kite as well as to those having the biggest kite.